Master of Fine Arts (Sculpture)

 Evaluate Historical and Contemporary Art

-Students critically evaluate their own work and that of others within historical and contemporary art contexts.
-Through this process, they develop an understanding of how their creative practices relate to broader artistic traditions and current trends in the visual arts.
+Students critically assess their own work and that of others within historical and contemporary art contexts.
+This process deepens their understanding of how individual creative practices connect to broader artistic traditions and current trends in the visual arts.

 Develop Studio Management and Teaching Expertise